 In 2011, he co-founded Stuttering Therapy Resources (https://www.StutteringTherapyResources.com), a specialty publishing company focused on providing practical materials for helping speech-language pathologists help those who stutter.
 Key publications include: School-Age Stuttering Therapy: A Practical Guide, Early Childhood Stuttering Therapy: A Practical Guide, Minimizing Bullying for Children Who Stutter, and the Overall Assessment of the Speaker's Experience of Stuttering (OASES), a comprehensive instrument used around the world to measure the adverse impact of stuttering on people's lives.

 Yaruss's current research focuses on the experience of stuttering from the perspective of individuals who stutter.
+In 2020, he received a 5-year R01 grant from the National Institutes of Health / National Institute of Deafness and Other Communication Disorders (NIH/NIDC) to study the variability of stuttering across situations.
 The goal is to learn more about the nature of the breakdown in communication, both at the level of speech production and in terms of the broader life impact experienced by those who stutter.
+Yaruss is also conducting several survey-based projects examining the impact of stuttering on people's lives.
 Find out more at the website of the Spartan Stuttering Laboratory: https://StutteringLab.msu.edu.